Mayoralty of Thomas Menino: Acting mayoralty (July–November 1993)

 In March 1993, President Clinton nominated Boston Mayor Raymond Flynn to be the United States Ambassador to the Holy See.
-Mayor Flynn accepted the nomination, effectively making Menino, who was President of the Boston City Council at the time, the presumptive future acting mayor.
+Mayor Flynn accepted the nomination, effectively making Menino, who was president of the Boston City Council at the time, the presumptive future acting mayor.

 Menino had had a longtime friendship with outgoing mayor Flynn.
 However, their relationship was noted to have become somewhat terser during the period in which Flynn was preparing to hand over the office to Menino.
 One cause for their rift was that, after Menino had promised he would appoint 100 new police officers when he took office, Flynn beat him to the chase and did so himself, which angered Menino.

-Upon Flynn's resignation on July 12, 1993, Menino became acting Mayor of Boston until the upcoming November 1993 election.
+Upon Flynn's resignation on July 12, 1993, Menino became acting mayor of Boston until the upcoming November 1993 election.

 Some initially saw Menino as likely to be a sort of "caretaker" of the office, with Brian McGrory of The Boston Globe writing at the start of Menino's acting mayoralty, that to some, "Menino is believed to be a caretaker, a known quantity, a moderate compromise builder who is unlikely to bring great change or wreak serious harm on the city."
 McGregory also reported that some of Menino's City Council colleagues believed that Menino had an undistinguished legislative record as a city councilor.

-A number of actions that he took immediately after taking office were characterized by analysts as shoring up his image for a mayoral run.
+A number of actions that he took immediately after taking office were characterized by analysts as shoring up Menino's image for a mayoral run.
 In early August 1993, Menino signed a grant agreement with the state which advanced $3.7 million in state funds to be allotted for the construction of a materials recycling facility in the city.
 Menino put a freeze on water utility rates in place in the city, which were at rising due to the need to pay off the expenses of a court-ordered cleanup of Boston Harbor.
 Menino's freeze was popular with the city's residents, though there were questions as to whether an acting mayor actually held the authority to take such action.

+Ahead of becoming acting mayor, Menino recruited John P. White to create a plan for Menino's handling of the city's business sector.
+White was the Director of Harvard University's Center for Business and Government, a former Eastman Kodak executive, and had written the economic plan of the 1992 presidential campaign of Ross Perot.

 During his acting mayoralty, Menino temporarily appointed Alfreda Harristo to fill a vacancy on the Boston School Committee.
 After Harristo cast the decisive vote in the Boston School Committee's rejecting of a teacher contract proposal, the Boston Teachers Union sued, questioning Menino's powers as acting mayor to make such an appointment.
 A judge dismissed the lawsuit for lack of standing.